 - Access to your domain name DNS control panel

-- The email address to setup the account with, typically your own domains email address
+- The email address to setup the account with, typically your own domains generic or personal email address

 Setting up the account